bob1de/hass-apps/docs/getting-started.rst

           pip install . --upgrade

-A note for hass.io users
+A Note for Hass.io Users
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Currently, it's not possible to create a plug & play add-on for hass.io